nhatkytran/DataStructures-and-Algorithms-with-Python/README.md

 # Algorithms and Data Structures

-I am not looking for the shortest solution for a problem I try to figure out and understand as many solution as possible
+I am not looking for the shortest solution for a problem I try to figure out and understand as many solutions as possible

 ...